 Spices and Aromatics in the Curry Sauce

 What makes curry so flavorful are all the spices and aromatics in the recipe.
-This recipe calls for garlic, garam masala, mustard seeds, cayenne, turmeric, and other spices.
+This recipe calls for garlic, garam masala, mustard seeds or one of these substitutes for mustard seed, cayenne, turmeric, and other spices.
 All of these, especially when toasted in the pan like in this recipe, add rich and medium-spicy tones.
 For a combination that is sweet, spicy, and warm.

 If you have not used garam masala and wondering what it is, it's traditionally a blend of warm spices such as cardamom, cinnamon, cloves, and sometimes peppercorns.
 Do not leave it out, it is key in this lovely Indian curry.
 If you are adventurous and want to try making your own homemade spice mixture, check out this GARAM MASALA RECIPE.